Excellencies, distinguished guests,

-It is my pleasure to be with you at the International Forum on Transboundary Air Pollution, in commemoration of the 3rd International Day of Clean Air for blue skies.
+It is my pleasure to once again be with you at this year’s regional observance of the International Day of Clean Air for blue skies.

 I am also pleased that this 4th anniversary follows the adoption of the Regional Action Programme on Air Pollution (RAPAP) last year.

 The annual International Day has been instrumental for governments and stakeholders to share their work for clean air and build common expectations on regional cooperation.
 In turn, the shared expectations were successfully translated into the Action Programme or RAPAP.

 This year’s theme is “Together for Clean Air,” highlighting the need for stronger partnerships.
 RAPAP is the vehicle to facilitate such stronger partnerships among all stakeholders.

 I am encouraged by the increasing action and collaboration among our member States, UN agencies, academia and research institutions to confront our common challenges.

 RAPAP also brought together diverse national and regional stakeholders at the High-Level Forum on Clean Air held in Ulaanbaatar in March of this year to further elaborate areas of collaboration.
 Thus, I sincerely hope that this observance continues to build momentum for urgent action.

 As defined by RAPAP, we need stronger partnerships for: